GOSTSec/ccminer-gostd-lite/README.txt

                           fresh       use to mine Freshcoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
-                          heavy       use to mine Heavycoin
                           hsr         use to mine Hshare
                           jackpot     use to mine Sweepcoin
                           keccak      use to mine Maxcoin
+                          keccakc     use to mine CreativeCoin
                           lbry        use to mine LBRY Credits
                           luffa       use to mine Joincoin
                           lyra2       use to mine CryptoCoin
                           lyra2v2     use to mine Vertcoin
                           lyra2z      use to mine Zerocoin (XZC)
-                          mjollnir    use to mine Mjollnircoin
                           myr-gr      use to mine Myriad-Groest
-                          neoscrypt   use to mine FeatherCoin
-                          nist5       use to mine TalkCoin
+                          neoscrypt   use to mine FeatherCoin, Trezarcoin, Orbitcoin, etc nist5       use to mine TalkCoin
                           penta       use to mine Joincoin / Pentablake phi         use to mine LUXCoin
+                          polytimos   use to mine Polytimos
                           quark       use to mine Quarkcoin
                           qubit       use to mine Qubit
-                          scrypt      use to mine Scrypt coins
-                          scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations)
-                          scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin (ONE)
+                          scrypt      use to mine Scrypt coins (Litecoin, Dogecoin, etc) scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations) scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin (ONE)